ellentong528/ellentong528.github.io/_pages/cv.md

 Student leadership experience
 ======
-Oops it's a long story.
-I probably spent more time on student leadership than on school and work combined.
-See my “Student Leadership” tab for more details
+It’s a long story, but student leadership was an indispensable part of my college experience and something I can’t leave out (I probably spent more time on student leadership than on school and work combined).
+See my [Student Leadership](/student-leadership) page for more details!

 Classroom volunteering experience
 ======